 1. Disbud with an electric dehorner.
 Be sure to use the disbudder for goats and not calves.

-3. Give tetanus toxoid and clostridial disease vaccination (Clostridium perfringens type C + D) or another similar multivalent vaccine at four weeks before weaning and at weaning.
+3. Give tetanus toxoid and clostridial disease vaccination (Clostridium perfringens type C + D) at 6, 9 and 12 weeks of age; repeat every 6 months.
+If 8-way vaccinations are used, be sure they includ C, D and T.

 4. Kids should be checked closely and culled for genetic disorders, especially hermaphrodism and abnormal teat structure.
 Teats should be checked periodically for more than one opening.